Close the Loop with a Compost Pile

 Sol Simple in San Marcos, Nicaragua, works with about 77 small farms that produce the fruit for Patagonia Provisions’ mango products, including our Organic Chile Mango and Organic Cacao + Mango Bar.
 Many of the farms are pioneers in agroforestry—the term for growing food in the forest more in harmony with the natural environment.
-We’re partnering with Sol Simple as part of our broader effort to support and champion Regenerative Organic (RO) agriculture, both by creating a market for regenerative goods and by developing and enforcing a Regenerative Organic Certification.
+We’re partnering with Sol Simple as part of our broader effort to support and champion organic and regenerative agriculture, both by creating a market for regenerative goods and by developing and enforcing a new certification: Regenerative Organic Certified™.

 From the outside, many of these farms, some as small as a quarter-acre, can resemble a mini-rainforest.
 Its upper canopy creates a reprieve from the sun and protects the ground below, which is covered with a thick layer of leaves and piles of mulch.
 But what seems unkept is, in fact, a thriving agricultural system, with high yields and more crop diversity than you could imagine within an area as small as a square foot.
 Coffee, avocados, mangoes, plantains, bananas, cacao, starfruit, plumeria and citrus all grow together here.
 Chickens and pigs roam among the trees.
 A mother hen and her chicks scurry by as bugs buzz, birds chirp and pollinators move from flower to flower.
 Even in the driest season, life is attracted to these farms and their shade, moisture and staggered canopies.